 On November 8, 2011, the Company received 10,000 shares in Dunnedin Ventures Inc. as part of a property option agreement.
 The shares were valued at \$1,500 at the RTO date and included in other assets.
-December 31, 2019 their fair market value remains \$1,500.
+During the year ended December 31, 2020, the Company disposed of the shares for no proceeds and accordingly, realized a loss on disposition in the amount of \$1,500.